swarm-game/swarm/README.md

    resulting executable, but they make a big difference in compilation time.)

-1. Go get a snack while `cabal` downloads a Haskell compiler and all of Swarm's dependencies.
+1. Go get a snack while `cabal` downloads and builds all of Swarm's dependencies.

 1. You might also want to check out the `scripts` directory, which contains an assortment of useful scripts for developers.